Site Map

 2-1 (Poor)

-only main instrument clearly audible, very distorted with bad hall ambience or virtually inaudible
+huge distortion with bad hall ambience or virtually inaudible

 Other categories used on this site's rating system that can be helpful in using this database are: